Tutorial Gateway

 String_Object.charAt(int Index_Position)

-• String_Object: Please specify the valid String Object.
+• String_Object: Please specify the valid String Object to find the character.

 • Index_Position: Please specify the index position of the desired character.

-The Java charAt Function will return the Character from String_Object at specified Index_Position.
-If we specify the Index position out of range, then the chartAt Function will throw an error.
+The Java charAt Function will return the Character from String_Object at the specified Index_Position.
+If we specify the Index position out of range, the chartAt Function will throw an error.

-TIP: The position of an index for Java charAt string Function will start from 0, Not 1.
+TIP: The position of an index will start from 0, Not 1.

 Java charAt Example

-In this Java program, We are going to use the Java string charAt method is used to return the Character at the given index position.
+In this Java program, we will use the string charAt method to return the Character at the given index position.

 package StringFunctions;